Credit Reports, Scores & Alerts

 Score Tracker is a valuable tool that tracks your Equifax Score over time, so you can gain an insight into how to improve your Equifax Score and determine the best time to put in your application for credit.

-When you sign up to Equifax Plus or Equifax Premium every month, we’ll generate an Equifax Score which you will receive together with a graph that charts your score.
+When you sign up to an Equifax Plus or Equifax Premium subscription package, every month, we’ll generate an Equifax Score monthly which you will receive together with a graph that charts your score.
 You’ll also receive information regarding what items on your credit report contributed to your score at that point in time.

 What looks bad on my Credit File?